Nursing BSN, Accelerated Curriculum

 Latin Honors Requirements

-- Integrate into practice theories and evidence-based concepts from nursing, the arts, sciences, and humanities to provide comprehensive nursing care in a variety of settings.
+- Integrate theories and evidence-based concepts from nursing, the arts, sciences, and humanities to provide comprehensive nursing care in a variety of settings.

-- Use evidence-based practices to promote health, manage illness, and prevent injury among individuals, families, communities, and populations.
+- Use evidence-based practice to promote health and wellness, manage illness, and prevent injury among individuals, families, communities, and populations.

 - Utilize health care technology and information management systems to promote quality care and patient safety.